OpenMic · FluentPlay

 Feared word sensitivity

 User-declared feared words scored at elevated sensitivity.
-Any disfluency flag on a challenge word is classified as a stutter — tracking anticipatory motor load directly.
+Any event flag on a challenge word is classified as a convergent event — surfacing anticipatory motor load directly.

 birthday butter business